SuperOfficeDocs/superoffice-docs/docs/travel/travel-gateway/overview.md

 ## Using SuperOffice Travel Gateway

 SuperOffice Travel Gateway can be used both centrally and locally, by users with user-level 0 and by Travel users.
-A user can be logged in to both SuperOffice SIX and SuperOffice Travel Gateway simultaneously.
+A user can be logged in to both SuperOffice CRM and SuperOffice Travel Gateway simultaneously.

-The Gateway program is **SOTRVGATE.EXE** and is installed on the network in the SuperOffice program folder.
+The Gateway program is **SOTRVGATE.EXE** and is installed in the SuperOffice Server program folder.
 The file can be copied manually to your local program folder.

 To use the program: